Axel Ngando

-Axel Thomas Ngando Elessa (born 13 July 1993) is a French professional footballer who plays as a midfielder for Azerbaijan Premier League club Araz-Naxçıvan PFK.
-At international level, he has represented France at various youth levels.
+Axel Thomas Ngando Elessa (born 13 July 1993) is a former French professional footballer who played as a midfielder.

 Club career

 Early career and loans

 Ngando started his career playing for the "B" team of Rennes, who played in the Championnat de France Amateur.
 He scored his first goal for the "B" team on 21 May 2011 against Poiré-sur-Vie, in which he scored in the 47th minute to help his team to a 3–2 victory.
 His second goal for Rennes's reserves came on 4 November 2012 against La Chapelle-des-Marais, in which he scored in the 82nd minute to provide his team a 2–0 victory.

 After several impressive matches for the Rennes "B" team, Ngando made his debut for the first-team in a Ligue 1 game on 2 February 2013 against Lorient, in which he came on as a 90th-minute substitute for Romain Alessandrini and scored a goal, just one minute into his debut in the 91st minute to equalize for Rennes and finish the match at a score of 2–2.

 Rennes loaned Ngando to Auxerre on 4 September 2013, to continue his progress.
 Three days later, he made his first start with Auxerre B against Feurs.

 On 12 January 2015, Ngando was loaned to Angers for the remainder of the 2014–15 season.